yinayoon/VideoMatching/README.md

 //----------------------------------------------------------------------

-// So an explanation is so difficult how to build openCV nonfree libraries.
+// So an summary of explanation how to build openCV nonfree libraries is difficult.

 // you could find methods for a installation if you are searching internet.